theronhitchman/euclidean-geometry/standards-based-assessment/index.md

 I will be keeping track of what goes on during class to the best of my ability.
 After each presentation, the class will have a conversation about your work: this is your primary source of feedback.
-Sometimes, I may send an email from me with some comments about your progress.
-I think of this mostly as a formative assessment.
+Sometimes, I may send an email with some extra comments about your progress.
+I think of this mostly as a _formative_ assessment.
 It is a way for me to gauge your progress and help you focus on improving your work.

 I will also keep track of referee reports from the process of writing for the